St Anthony's School, Hampstead

-St. Anthony's School is a Catholic preparatory school in Hampstead, London, for boys aged 4 to 13.
-There is also an associated nursery for children from the age of 2.5 to 4 which is housed in St Anthony's School for Girls, the sister school to St Anthony's school for Boys on North End Road.
+St. Anthony's School is a Catholic preparatory school in Hampstead, London for boys aged 4 to 13, and co-educational nursery for children aged 2.5 to 4.

 History

 St. Anthony's was founded in Eastbourne in 1898 by the Patton family.
 It moved to its current location in Hampstead, London shortly after World War II.
-In 2010, it was taken over by the Alpha Plus Group, who installed Paul Keyte as the headmaster.
+In 2023, it was acquired by the Inspired Education Group.

 Campus

-The school occupies a pair of large houses at 90 Fitzjohn's Ave and 1 Arkwright Rd in Hampstead, north London.
-It is part of a cluster of schools in the vicinity that includes Devonshire House, North Bridge House and Fitzjohn's Primary.
+The school occupies a pair of large houses at 90 Fitzjohn's Ave and 1 Arkwright Rd in Hampstead, North London.

 Curriculum

 The curriculum is based on Roman Catholic teaching.
 In addition to the core subjects of English, Mathematics, Science and ICT the following subjects are taught from Year 1: French, Mandarin, R.S., Latin, History, Geography, Art, Design Technology.
 Robotics has also been introduced into the curriculum.

 Extracurricular activities

-In addition to the impressive music provision with over 12 visiting teachers providing individual instrumental lessons, the school also offers digital music composition, a jazz band and numerous orchestras and choirs, Coding, Chess, Arts and Crafts, LAMDA, swimming, (with an enviable pool on site),rugby, cricket, hockey, football, tennis and many more.
-The children are also given public speaking experience via an excellent debating club.School masses are held once a term at St Mary's Church, Hampstead.
-Regular concerts by visiting musicians, talks by authors, university professors and other professionals who speak regularly to the boys on a wide range of topics are also held at school to further encourage a wider learning experience.
+The school has music provision, sports and clubs, including a debating club.
+School masses are held once a term at St Mary's Church, Hampstead.
+There are concerts by visiting musicians and talks by authors, university professors and other professionals.